 Those with a family history of blood pressure or cholesterol problems, or those looking to support their heart health and blood pressure naturally can benefit from taking Ortho Heart.

-Take 1 capsule twice per day with food, or as directed by a qualified health care practitioner.
+Take one capsule twice per day with food, or as directed by a qualified health care practitioner.

 Do not take if pregnant or breastfeeding or with erectile dysfunction-type products.
 Consult a health care practitioner prior to use if you have diabetes or if you are taking blood thinners or protease inhibitors.
 Hypersensitivity (e.g. allergy) has been known to occur, in which case discontinue use.
 Consult a health care practitioner for use beyond 12 weeks.

 - Cardiovascular health

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.